Martyn Percy: Christ Church disputes

 In 2022 Percy announced that he was leaving the Church of England, though he would remain Episcopalian-Anglican.
 He is licensed to minister in Scotland, Europe, Hong Kong and Macao.

-In December 2024, a professional auditor, member of General Synod and independent member of the Church of England’s Archbishops’ Council Audit Committee confirmed that Percy had likely been subjected to forged risk assessments, false indictments and counterfeit testimony, and recommended that there be an independent inquiry into the clergy and church lawyers (who also represented Christ Church) who had sponsored the forged documents and other falsified evidence and accusations.
-Since 2020 the Church of England has consistently refused to authorize an independent inquiry.

 Responses

 On May 13, 2022 Prospect Magazine published an article which included extensive reference to his experience with Christ Church citing the deliberate weaponization of safeguarding by elements and individuals within the Church of England as one of his major concerns.
 On 27 May 2022 the college governing body published a statement responding.

 On November 10, 2022, the Charity Commission, the government regulator, issued an Official Warning to the Governing Body of Christ Church under Section 75 of the 2011 Charities Act for "mismanagement and/or misconduct by the trustees" in their campaign against the Dean, and recorded that £6.6 million had been spent in their actions taken against Percy.
 The published Christ Church accounts also recorded an £8 million decline in donations during the four year dispute.

 The warning stated that "in the context of a long running dispute with the former Dean, the Commission has determined there has been mismanagement and/or misconduct in the management and administration of the Charity" (para.
 9).